taiki1frsh/superfluid-mars/README.md

 In Mars Protocol, there are always more than a certain amount of $OSMO tokens being lent but not used as collateral.
 This is due to the actions of users who aim to earn interest through lending, as well as the actions of passive borrowers who only borrow a small number of tokens against their collateral.

 The nature of these tokens is very similar to that of $OSMO, which is provided as liquidity in constant product AMM pools but is practically unexchangeable due to being in a price range where no trades can occur.
 Based on this, I believe that it is possible and beneficial to create a staking state for some of the $OSMO collateral in the Mars Protocol through a mechanism similar to Superfluid Staking.

+But, beyond that, this attempt is not limited to the Mars Protocol.
+The goal is to create a mechanism that can be applied to any lending protocol on Osmosis.
+In other words, it is a mechanism that can be applied to any token that is provided as collateral in a lending protocol on Osmosis.

 ## Core Designs